btalpers/iTerm2-Color-Schemes/README.md

 The NightLion themes were created by [Curvve Media](http://www.curvve.com/blog/category/themes/)

 The Tomorrow themes were created by [chriskempson](https://github.com/chriskempson/tomorrow-theme/tree/master/iTerm2)

-The Tomorrow Night Burns theme were created by [ashwinv11](https://github.com/ashwinv11/)

 The Twilight theme was created by [stefri](https://gist.github.com/stefri/1183140)